datastaxdevs/workshop-streaming-game/README.md

     cp ../.env.sample ../.env
     gp open ../.env

-(the second will simply open the `.env` file in the editor) and filling it with the values found earlier on your Astra Streaming "Connect" tab (leave the other lines unchanged):
+(the second will simply open the `.env` file in the editor).
+Fill the file with the values found earlier on your Astra Streaming "Connect" tab (leave the other lines unchanged):

 - `TENANT_NAME`: your very own tenant name as chosen earlier when creating the topic (step `1b`).